 Prayer Day in Denmark falls on the fourth Friday after Easter meaning that the date varies each year but it is always in April or May.

-In Danish, the holiday is called Store Bededag.
-In English, it is known as either General Prayer Day or Great Prayer Day.
+The holiday is also known as General Prayer Day or Great Prayer Day.
 This day has been a national holiday since the seventeenth century when it was declared by King Christian V. It is a day when many of the minor church feasts, or holy days, are combined into one single day.

 Denmark’s public holidays are largely centred on Easter and Christmas.
 There are a lot of saints’ days and holy days meaning there would be too many holidays if each holy day were also a day off work.
 This holiday creates a very special, combined holy day and long weekend a month after the long Easter holiday.